nexuma/pressxtocat/README.md

 # Press x to Cat
 Revival of "Press x to Cat" from Ginger.
-This app will copy cat facts to your clipboard every 300 ms using herokuapp's API.
+This app will periodically copy cat facts to your clipboard.
-## Difference with original versions
-The facts may be a bit weird, not accurate, full of spelling errors or just not as good as they used to be in Ginger versions.
-I will try to find a better API or just to get better results.
-I already need to filter out a lot of none-facts and weird strings.
-Maybe I'll just create a database of accurate good facts myself.

 ![alt text](https://github.com/nexuma/pressxtocat/blob/main/logo.png?raw=true)
 ## Usage
 - The slider will dictate how much time the fact will stay on the clipboard before being replaced by another one
 - The activate button starts copying the facts to the clipboard
-- The refresh button fetches other facts from the API, the program has 100 facts before filtering them (there is a lot of garbage to clear) the amount varies but generally between 40 and 60 are left.
-Anyway, as soon as you get tired of them just hit refresh or restart the program. (this can take up to 5 seconds depending on your connection speed)
 - You can change the theme of the app between light and dark, however the app does not remember your settings yet.
 The default is system.

 ## Installation